Frequently Asked Questions

 How do I get started homeschooling?

+Join your state group.
 Find out your state’s requirements.
-Find a local homeschool group.
+Connect with local homeschoolers.
 Start on Day 1 and just follow the directions.

 My child was bullied.
 My child was emotionally abused in school.